fcanela/block-battles/README.md

 Two players DApp to play the extended version of the Rock, Paper, Scissors game, with betting.
 There is a deployed version at [https://block-battles.netlify.app/](https://block-battles.netlify.app/)

-There is a [technical overview document](./docs/technical-overview.md) available as quick introduction to the codebase.
+A [technical overview document](./docs/technical-overview.md) provides a quick introduction to the codebase.

 ## Features

 - **Bet a decentralized manner**.
-Deploys a game smart contract for both side to interact.
+Deploys a game smart contract for both sides to interact.
 - **Create a new game or join an existing one.**
 - **Validated contract interactions**.
-Verifies the authenticity of the contract to ensure you are joining a fair and legit game.
-Uses the bytecode when available and Etherscan verified contract source code as fallback.
+Verifies the contract's authenticity to ensure you join a fair and legitimate game.
+Uses the bytecode when available ~and Etherscan verified contract source code as fallback~
+  (no longer valid; I disabled the injected provider, which was using light nodes, and now it relies only on bytecode, which is more robust).
 - **Play multiple games at the same time.**
 - **Use multiple accounts.** Keep track of your games between different accounts.
 Games are persisted locally per connected account, with automatic switching.
-- **Winner resolution.** Uses Etherscan API to resolve the game choices and outcomes in all scenarios.
+- **Winner resolution.** Uses Etherscan API to resolve all scenarios' game choices and outcomes.
-- **HTTPS only**.
-Served via Netlify, which uses HSTS to force SSL connections and reduces the ability of attackers to inject malicious code that compromises fair game.
+- ** HTTPS only **.
+It is served via Netlify, which uses HSTS to force SSL connections and reduces attackers' ability to inject malicious code that compromises fair game.
-- **Secure nonce generation.** Uses `crypto.getRandomValues` as generator.
+- **Secure nonce generation.** Uses `crypto.getRandomValues` as the generator.
 - **Multiple providers.**.
-Uses your wallet, Infura, Alchemy and ANKR providers.
-You should not lose your bet just because an apocalypse resulted in three providers being down.
+Uses Infura, Alchemy, and ANKR providers.
+You should not lose your bet just because an apocalypse resulted in two providers being down.

 ## Installation